 The executive summary of the Climate Science Special Report of 2017 states:

 „This assessment concludes, based on extensive evidence, that it is extremely likely that human activities, especially emissions of greenhouse gases, are the dominant cause of the observed warming since the mid-20th century.
 For the warming over the last century, there is no convincing alternative explanation supported by the extent of the observational evidence.“

 Therefore, tackling the environmental crisis also means combatting poverty and drastically reduce income and wealth inequality.
 Naturally, the government needs to step in to fund public transport, healthcare (which would actually save money for the US) and implement a progressive tax policy.
-International cooperation is required to get the tax havens under control and ensure that the top 1% doesn’t flee from their social responsibility.
+International cooperation is required to get the tax havens under control and ensure that the top 1% don’t flee from their social responsibilities.
 After all, they didn’t get rich by sitting on the couch and doing nothing.
 They employ people who need a way of transport to get to their job; they need shelter, food and water to survive; infrastructure – both digital and physical – is necessary to communicate and get from A to B without problems; the working people also need healthcare coverage without having to fear bankruptcy or medical debt (= less stress and better access to healthcare also improves chances to survive more severe illnesses, or in this case also a deadly virus like SARS-CoV-2); and so on and so on.

 Investing in a green economy would not only ensure a smooth transitioning to cleaner energies and a less polluted planet for future generations, but it could also add $26 trillion to the world economy by 2030.
 Of course, that means a program for workers to go from one economic branch to another must exist to make sure that no one gets left behind.

-No one should be neglected!
+No one shall be neglected!